LGN520/farreach-public/ycsb-implementation.md

 	* TODO: Encapsulate GET/PUT/DEL/SCAN in inswitchcache-c-lib/ for remote_client.c
 		- [IMPORTANT] NOT need to provide c-lib for db_bench

+- 10.18
+	+ Siyuan
+		* TODO: Try in-memory KVS in TangLu's testbed

+- 10.17
+	+ Siyuan
+		* Fix timeout issue for correct execution time
+			- Dump static statistics in TerminatorThread instead of Client
+			- Add a boolean isStop in InswitchCacheClient: set it as true in TerminalThread and judge it in DbUdpNative
+			- Sleep 1s before stopping client1 to wait for client1.TerminatorThread to dump static statistics in test_server_rotation\*.sh
+		* Update scripts
+			- Add 90P and 95P latency result
+			- Support singlerotation mode in YCSB client
+				+ Add -sr <1/0> in command line parameters and save it into GlobalConfig
+				+ If GlobalConfig.singlerotation = true
+					* NOTE: the statistics file must exist; otherwise, you should re-run the entire server rotation
+					* For the first rotation, StatisticsHelper does NOT delete the statistics file; instead, we load exsting statistics
+					* For the first and each subsequent rotation
+						- If the statistics of the rotation exists in statistics file, overwrite it
+						- If the statistics of the rotation does not exist in statistics file, insert it into the correct position
+				+ Add -sr when launching clients in test_server_rotation_p1/p2.sh
+			- In calculate_statistics_helper.py, judge whether strid is the same in aggregate()
+		* Adapt to YCSB range query
+			- Update client code to set endkey = startkey + scan recordcnt (from 1 to 100 in YCSB core workload E) (files: Key.java)
+			- Update server code to calculate scan recordcnt based on endkey - startkey (files: rocksdb_wrapper.c, deleted_set_impl.h)
+		* Tiny changes in Java
+			- TODO: For synthetic workload, add write ratio, skewness, and value size into StaticStatisticsFilepath
+			- TODO: For InswitchCacheClient, always enable withinBenchmark() for FarReach/DistFarReach
+		* Others in C
+			- TODO: Add bandwidth usage of reporting original values during snapshot (files: switchos.c, controller.c)
+				+ NOTE: bandwidth cost of switch os (i.e., local control plane) also belongs to control plane bandwidth usage
+		* TODO: Prepare for in-memory KVS in TangLu's testbed
+			- TODO: Define USE_INMEMORY_KVS in helper.h (commented by default)
+			- TODO: If USE_INMEMORY_KVS, replace rocksdb with in-memory KVS
+			- TODO: Prepare configs/config.ini.inmemory for each method
+			- TODO: Provide scripts/local/change_testbed_inmemory.sh to replace config.ini as configs/config.ini.inmemory for each method, and
+	+ Huancheng
+		* Evaluation
+			* TODO: Make evaluation of experiment 1 on nocache/netcache
+				- TODO: Maintain benchmark/results/, and update benchmark.md for each command detail and code/configuration change
+			* TODO: [IMPORTANT] Test preparefinish_client at withinBenchmark() to see whether java can invoke shell command successfully
+				- TODO: Check tmp_controller_bwcost.out
+			* Test new scripts if you need to use them (see benchmark.md for usage)
+				- TODO: Test test_server_rotation.sh, test_dynamic.sh, and load_and_backup.sh
+			* TODO: Make evaluation of experiment 2 with 16/32/64/128 servers under YCSB core workload A
+				- TODO: Use loading phase to pre-load 100M records into 32, 64, 128 storage servers
+		* Coding
+			* TODO: Finish TraceReplay workload
+				- TODO: Get correpsonding trace file based on workloadName
+				- TODO: Limit the maximum number of parsed requests, and the maximum value size based on its paper
+				- TODO: Comment request filtering under static pattern in TraceReplayWorkload -> resort to KeydumpClient and PregeneratedWorkload
+			* Support range query
+				- TODO: Add SCANRES_SPLIT (maybe use Map::Entry as pair)
+				- (Discuss first before implementation) update JNI for range query
+					- TODO: Invoke _udprecvlarge_multisrc_ipfrag and _udprecvlarge_multisrc_ipfrag_dist of libcommon in JNI-based socket
+						+ TODO: If under server rotation, directly return after receiving all SCANRES_SPLITs of one src (one server / one server + one switch) (change libcommon by Siyuan)
+						+ TODO: Pass one Java dyanmic array as a parameter to store the encoded result
+							* TODO: In JNI, encode all C dynamic arrays as one dynamic array, copy it to the Java dynamic array
+							* TODO: In JAVA, decode the single Java dynamic array into multiple dynamic arrays
+					- TODO: Add parsebufs_multisrc_ipfrag(_dist) for udprecvlarge_multisrc_ipfrag(_dist) in Java
+					- TODO: Update DbUdpNative to invoke the native function to receive SCANRES_SPLIT

 - 10.16
 	+ Siyuan
 		* Fix cached keyset resume issue of netcache/distcache under static pattern